 Work Experience is a highly valued activity at our school and students are strongly encouraged to take this opportunity to gain a broader understanding of the world of work.
 Attending Work Experience gives students the opportunity to gain a range of knowledge, skills and attributes relevant to a wide range of work environments.
 This includes:

-- The development of employability skills; - Increasing the connections between learning in the classroom and learning in the workplace; - Facilitating an awareness of knowledge and skills required in workplaces; and - Facilitating an awareness of future career or training opportunities.
+The development of employability skills;

+Increasing the connections between learning in the classroom and learning in the workplace;

-For information and application details please visit our school website https://springfieldcentralshs.eq.edu.au/curriculum/senior-school/work-experience
+Facilitating an awareness of knowledge and skills required in workplaces; and https://springfieldcentralshs.eq.edu.au/curriculum/senior-school/work-experience